-- Amendments to IAS 1 Presentation of financial statements classification of liabilities as current or non-current; - Amendments to IFRS 16 Leases COVID-19-Related Rent Concessions; - Amendments to IAS 37 Provisions, contingent liabilities and contingent assets onerous contracts cost of fulfilling a contract. - Annual Improvements to IFRS Standards 2018-2020 Amendments to IFRS 9 Financial Instruments The improvements clarify that, when assessing whether an exchange of debt instruments between an existing borrower and lender are on terms that are substantially different, the fees to include together with the discounted present value of the cash flows under the new terms include only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf (effective for annual periods beginning on or after 1 January 2022).
+- Annual improvements to IFRS Standards 2018-2020-Amendments to IFRS 9 Financial Instruments- The improvements clarify that, when assessing whether an exchange of debt instruments between an existing borrower and lender are on terms that are substantially different, the fees to include together with the discounted present value of the cash flows under the new terms include only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.
+(Effective for annual periods beginning on or after 1 January 2022 Early application is permitted). - Amendments to IAS 12 Income Taxes Deferred Tax related to Assets and Liabilities arising from a Single Transaction ((Effective for annual periods beginning on or after 1 January 2023.
+Early application is permitted) - · Amendments to IAS 1 Presentation of Financial Statements Classification of Liabilities as Current or Non-current